How Do I Check the Status of My LLC? (Simple Guide)

-How Can I Know My Status?
+How Can I Know My LLC Status?

 Some states provide online account tracking to check the status, but there are plenty of others that only allow you to track everything after you send them a request for this information.

-- You can access an LLC's status by either calling or sending a letter to the Secretary of State.
+You can access an LLC's status by calling or sending a letter to the Secretary of State.
 Most companies only allow you to do this after you submit a request for the information and a fee.

-Request Certificate of Good Standing
+2. Request Certificate Of Good Standing

 This is issued by the secretary of state where your LLC was created.
-It basically states that your LLC is in better standing, meaning it has no pending filings or issues that will affect its status as an official business entity.
+It states that your LLC is in better standing, meaning it has no pending filings or issues that will affect its status as an official business entity.

 You can request this certificate by sending a letter or email to the Secretary of State or the registered office's address.

-Regain Good Standing for an LLC
+3. Regain Good Standing For An LLC

 Send legal documents via registered mail to your Secretary of State and request to reinstate your status.